maoberlehner/markus-oberlehner-net/content/blog/replicating-the-twitter-tweet-box-with-vue.md

 The first change you can see above, is a new property `limit` which defines, well, the limit which defines the maximum characters.
 If this is reached, we highlight every additional character with a light red background.

-Next you can see three new computed properties.
-The `htmlValue()` property, takes the `value` and wraps all additional characters, which are over the limit, in a `<em>` tag. `limitStatus()` returns the percentage representation of how many characters the user has already entered relative to the limit.
+Next you can see four new computed properties.
+The `vallueAllowed()` and `valueExcess()` properties, take the `value` and slice it to represent the allowed portion of the string and everything which exceeds the given limit. `limitStatus()` returns the percentage representation of how many characters the user has already entered relative to the limit.
 And last but not least, there is the `textareaStyle()` computed property, which returns the computed styles of the `<textarea>` HTML element.

 The `textareaGrow()` method, takes care of the height of the text area.
 Every time a new row is added, the number of rows of the `<textarea>` element is updated to reflect the number of rows entered, so that there is never a scrollbar.